Skip to main content

 What is NAAC Accreditation?

 The National Assessment and Accreditation Council (NAAC) is a self-governing body funded by India’s University Grants Commission that involves evaluating and accrediting higher education institutions (HEIs) across the country.
-In contrast to the traditional educational systems, NAAC aims to improve wholistic students' development by assisting them in instilling skills and knowledge, quality education, and excellent training.
+In contrast to the traditional educational systems, NAAC aims to improve holistic students' development by assisting them in instilling skills and knowledge, quality education, and excellent training.

 NAAC accreditation determines the institute's quality in terms of education, infrastructure, research, teaching and learning, and so on.
-Similarly, NAAC accredited institutions are eligible for UGGC grants, RUSA grants, financial aid, and much more.
+Similarly, NAAC-accredited institutions are eligible for UGGC grants, RUSA grants, financial aid, and much more.
 Institutes with top NAAC grades such as 'A,' 'B,' and 'C' are the most sought-after because they provide high-quality education.
 As a result, institutions that want to maximize student learning outcomes by implementing best practices must strive for NAAC accreditation.

 The NAAC Accreditation Process